top of page

 Therefore, if we take a random Canadian, it's likely that they will express non-belief in a higher power (conclusion).

 In the first argument above, the premise and conclusion are fairly tightly linked.
-Though the survey findings cannot provide proof for a conclusion, we should be able to draw reasonable inferences about the majority of Canadian professors' beliefs from a well-done, representative survey of Canadian professors' beliefs.
-This is what is referred to as a strong inductive argument—the premise(s) provide good evidence, but not proof, for the conclusion.
+Though the survey findings cannot provide proof for the conclusion, we should be able to draw reasonable inferences about the majority of Canadian professors' beliefs from a well-done, representative survey of Canadian professors' beliefs.
+This is what is referred to as a strong inductive argument—the premise(s) provide good evidence (again, not proof) in support of the conclusion.

 In a weak inductive argument the premises don't sufficiently support the conclusion.
 The premise of the second argument, for example, does not provide good evidence for the argument's conclusion.
 I would not be convinced by an argument like this and you shouldn't be either—a survey of professors, is not representative of the Canadian population as a whole, and so inferences about the general population cannot reasonably be drawn from such a sample.
 In short, the premise provides insufficient evidence for acceptance of the conclusion, and so this is a weak deductive argument (to foreshadow a later section of this module, this argument is representative of fallacious reasoning—in particular, it commits the fallacy of hasty generalization).